CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/tb_1.md

 ## Confirming a Project

-You need to confirm your project by  **the end of Friday Week 5 (18th October)**.
+You need to confirm your project by  **the end of Friday Week 8**.
 This will involve agreeing a project name with a supervisor and submitting this in a form.
 The title and even the overall project can change before the start of TB2, but you will not be able to change your supervisor unless there is a serious issue - if that happens, please [contact Shawn, Andrew and Sarah](/contact).